bornagojsic/console-widgets/docs/source/glossary.rst

      - Intersection of the lower horizontal border with a vertical border
    * - upper_left
      - "┌"
-     - The symbol on the vertical axis of the box.
+     - The symbol of the upper left corner.
    * - upper_right
      - "┐"
-     - The symbol on the vertical axis of the box.
+     - The symbol of the upper right corner.
    * - lower_left
      - "└"
-     - The symbol on the vertical axis of the box.
+     - The symbol of the lower left corner.
    * - lower_right
      - "┘"
-     - The symbol on the vertical axis of the box.
+     - The symbol of the lower right corner.